Exclude IP addresses

 - In the page menu on the left, click Settings.

-- Select the campaign that you'd like to exclude IP addresses from.
+- Select the campaign you'd like to exclude IP addresses from.

 - Click to expand the "IP exclusions" section.
 (Click Additional settings if you can't see the "IP exclusions" section.)

-- Enter the IP addresses that you want to exclude from seeing your ads.
+- Enter the IP addresses you want to exclude from seeing your ads.

 - Click Save.